BlossomFox/BlossomOS/README.md

-Voxel Fantasy Online - MMORPG Experience For Java Edition.
+Voxel Online - JRPG Experience For Java Edition.

 to run